A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Special Cases of Linear Minimization Oracle

-The KL divergence is a popular statistical distance with a rich geometric interpretation that finds various applications in control, information theory, economics, and finance, to name a few.
-While the KL divergence is a similarity measure, unlike the Frobenius norm, it is not symmetric in its arguments and does not satisfy the triangle inequality.
-Next, we provide an explicit description of its respective oracle and dual function Lipschitz constant.
+To make \eqref{Eq_KL} well defined, we assume $\widehat{\Sigma} \succ 0$, and thus invertible.
+We also assume $\xi$, $\alpha$, and $\omega$ are Gaussian random vectors.
+The result can be extended to the case of rank deficient $\widehat{\Sigma}$, where the KL-ball is required to have the same null space.
+While the KL divergence is a similarity measure, it is not symmetric in its arguments and does not satisfy the triangle inequality.
+Next, we provide an explicit description of its oracle and dual function Lipschitz constant.